douglask3/State_of_Wildfires_report/README.md

 ## Introduction
 This repository contains a series of Bayesian-based fire models.
-These models follow a common inference and sampling workflow to predict fire behaviour based on various driving data. .
+These models and probablity distribution link functions follow a common inference and sampling workflow to predict fire behaviour based on various driving data.

+### Models
 At the moment, we have two models that target burned area:
 *	[ConFire](https://github.com/douglask3/Bayesian_fire_models/blob/main/README/ConFire.md), has been tested and is working as expected.
 *	[FLAME](https://github.com/douglask3/Bayesian_fire_models/blob/main/README/FLAME.md), is also operational but is located in a separate repository.
 It needs to undergo testing in our current environment.
 You can find it at https://github.com/malu-barbosa/FLAME.

 Additionally, we are in the process of working on INFERNO, which is derived from JULES-ES-INFERNO ([Mangeon et al. 2016]( https://gmd.copernicus.org/articles/9/2685/2016/)) and working on a  fireMIP ensemble optimisation scheme.
 We are also extending these two models to cover other aspects of fire regimes beyond burned area.

+### Link functions

+*	[Zero Inflated logit function](https://github.com/douglask3/Bayesian_fire_models/tree/main/README), has been tested and is working as expected.
+*	[MaxEnt](https://github.com/douglask3/Bayesian_fire_models/blob/main/README/MaxEnt), is also operational but is located in a separate repository.
+It needs to undergo testing in our current environment.
+You can find it at https://github.com/malu-barbosa/FLAME.

 ## Features
 - Bayesian inference for fire modelling